Hermanoid/StratomCurtain/README.md

     world:=World1
 * ros2 launch stratom_sim stratom_curtain.launch.py<br>
     Launches all nodes needed to read from a lidar scan and odemetry and output warning messages
+### Parameters
+Parameters can be found in src/stratom_sim/config/default.yaml

 # License:
 The py_tracker, statom_sim, and odom_tf2_adapter packages are under the MIT licence